marcosalvalaggio/edamame/README.md

 * **missing_val**: The value that represents the **NA** in the columns passed.
 By default is equal to **np.nan**.
 * **method**: A list of the names of the methods (mean, median, most_frequent, drop) applied to the columns passed.
 By default, if nothing was indicated, the function applied the **most_frequent** method to all the columns passed.
 Indicating fewer methods than the names of the columns leads to an autocompletion with the **most_frequent** method.

+The function returns a pandas dataframe with the columns selected modified to handle the nan values.

 ### Drop columns

 ```python